Last minute holiday marketing ideas for small businesses

 Bounceback coupons reward customers for their purchase and almost guarantee repeat traffic in the new year when sales tend to stall.
 You can go about this promotion two ways.
 Either advertise that for every dollar amount a customer spends in December, they receive a voucher to use in January.
 Or, limit it to gift card purchases.
 For example, buy a $100 gift card as a gift, receive a $20 gift card for yourself.

-Click here for more tips on turning holiday diners into repeat customers.
+Read more: How to turn holiday diners into repeat customers for more tips on turning holiday diners into repeat customers.

 Give back to the community

 Appoximately 50 million Americans experience food insecurity.
-How can your restaurant provide resources to those organizations working to help lower that number, while engaging your customers?
+How can your restaurant provide resources to those organizations working to help lower that number, while engaging customers?
 Consider working with a local food bank to hold a week- or month-long food drive that invites people to donate non-perishables when they visit your restaurant.
 You can even set up a match program: For every item donated, you donate a dollar amount directly to the organization.
 Another option is to donate a percentage of each check on a designated (and advertised) day directly to the charity.

 Promote e-gift cards

 Last-minute shoppers don’t have time to come up with gift ideas; your final few social media marketing and email marketing campaigns should highlight gift cards (especially after shipping deadlines have passed).
 Give customers the option of either emailing their gift digitally or printing so they can still “wrap” it.
 Then in January, prepare a series of targeted emails reminding customers to put those gift cards to use!

 The bottom line: A mix of convenience and charitable elements is key to securing December traffic and sales at your small business.
 But don’t stop there: Learn how to bring back those holiday shoppers and diners in the new year to avoid the dreaded January slump.